 Best Studio Headphones Under $100

 Headphones in this price range typically aren’t designed to have a perfectly flat response, but instead are designed more for consumer use.
 As such, they tend to have heavier bass and pronounced high-end, making them not ideal for mixing even with calibration.
-For tracking, however, any of these headphones works perfectly.
+For tracking, however, any of these headphones works perfectly, and have good sound quality for everyday use.

 (Please note that since studio gear goes in and out of stock frequently due to high demand and low supply, prices can and will vary.
 If the listed price for an item doesn’t fall within the category I’ve placed it in, it’s likely because it’s out of stock.
 In that case, you may want to seek out another vendor, pick a different item, or wait until the one you want is back in stock.)